 They crawled down into the darkness, their minds open.
-It made the ascent seem deeper, darker.
+It made the descent seem deeper, darker.

 The devoted males, following one step behind, closed their minds.
 Men didn’t have the mental strength for such things, even the stronger ones like Trengo.